 The most impactful works that have inspired me personally are portraits that detail the life of someone accurately.
-In creating this portrait, I wanted to challenge the misrepresentation that has often plagued minority or cultural groups.

 As a Canadian artist, I do believe that works of art should not only exist to archive the lives of its inhabitants, but should also act as a visual catalogue of its countries history, and in this case, the stories that are historically important to its successes and failures.
 There is nothing more representative of a nation than a portrait of its inhabitants.
 This is, in its simplest terms, a work depicting just that.